Business Resources for Online Shop Owners

 Plus, if you sign up through my link you’ll earn $30 worth of credits.
 Perfect for when you want to upgrade to advanced features, such as abandoned cart recovery.

 Investment: Free up to 2,000 subscribers, starts at $10/month

-A great secondary option for email service.
+Another great option for email service.
 Out of the box for free (up to 1,000 subscribers) you get access to features such as autoresponders so you can send welcome campaigns.